AimerGDiaz/Codes_Repository/README.md

 codes so far.
 Before enter to control structres, there are awk specific features important to highlight:

--   Non line per line analysis: Awk can work not only line per line, it’s able to integrate as a unit of analysis files which format might have a specific set of lines per element, for instance 2 lines describe a single sequence in a fasta format or 4 lines a fastq file, how to integrate those lines to a single unit of analysis?.
+#### Reducing multiples lines into a single line to analyse -getline command-:

+Awk can work not only line per line, it’s able to integrate as a unit of analysis files which format might have a specific set of lines per element, for instance 2 lines describe a single sequence in a fasta format or 4 lines a fastq file, how to integrate those lines to a single unit of analysis?.
 The `getline` awk function it’s a faster way to make it, meaning very simple and useful one-liners of awk might be used for files like this.

 First example a Fastq to Fasta file converter using the next one-liner: